-For eight years, we have been finding examples of the best law firm websites from numerous nominations.
+For nine years, we have been finding examples of the best law firm websites from numerous nominations.
 Our selection criteria include best practices for website design, basic search engine optimization, and website security.

 The Best Law Firm Websites of 2018